-2020 2019 Current Portion (Note 12) 1,458,590 1,581,846 Non-Current portion 13,018,762 10,477,414 14,477,352 12, 059,260 2020 2019 Depreciation expense of right to use assets (Note 20) (2,312,967) (2,414,393) Interest expense on lease liabilities (Note 22) (1,339,438) (921,319) Total expenses recognized in profit or loss (3,652,405) (3,335,712)
+2021 2020 Depreciation expense of right to use assets (Note 20) (2,389,353) (2,312,967) Interest expense on lease liabilities (Note 22) (1,007,575) (1,339,438) Total expenses recognized in profit or loss (3,396,928) (3,652,405)

-The Company's total cash outflows on leases amounts to P3.0 billion (2019 - P2.4 billion).
-The Company also has non cash additions to right to use assets and lease liabilities.
-There are no impact on future cash flows for leases that are yet to be commenced.
+The Company's total cash outflows on leases amounts to P2.9 billion (2020 - P3.0 billion).
+The Company also has non-cash additions to right to use assets and lease liabilities.
+There is no impact on future cash flows for leases that are yet to be commenced.

 The Company has lease contracts that include extension and termination options.
 These options are negotiated by the management to provide flexibility, in managing the leased asset portfolio and align the business needs.
 Management exercises significant judgement in determining whether these extension and termination options are reasonably certain to be exercised.
+In 2021, the Company incurred a loss from sale and leaseback transaction amounting to P26.3 million.